gcalica/IntelliG/README.md

 TODO

 # Misc Tips
+* Which should I use: Sneak vs AceJump vs EasyMotion?
+  * These three plugins try to achieve the same purpose, but with varying complexities.
+    * Sneak is a slightly supercharged version of the regular f/F vim keys.
+No label jumping.
+    * AceJump is a required plugin dependency to use EasyMotion.
+It has label jumping and different modes to initiate the jumping with.
+    * EasyMotion is basically a vim actions supertset of AceJump.
+It uses AceJump's label jumping and introduces vim-based modes to initiate the jumping with.
+  * If you just want a slightly better f/F, then use Sneak.
+  * If you want labels to jump to, use AceJump.
+It also makes sense to use this alongside Sneak.
+  * If you want a fully featured cursor navigation and want to take advantage of its vim modes, use EasyMotion.
+    * But if you dont need 99% of the features of EasyMotion, then this is not necessary and you can just use AceJump (plus Sneak if you want too).
 * If you want to emulate using h/j/k/l when navigating through IntelliJ's menus and popups, you can change the keybindings:
   * Settings -> Keymap -> Editor Actions -> Left/Down/Up/Right
 * Re-bind your Caps Lock key to function as your Ctrl key for easier press